Eating Disorder Recovery: Using the language of myth and dream in psychotherapy

 Here’s how they help us.
 In doing your own psychological work you may have a dream or a daytime fantasy or be haunted by a particular symbol while you are awake or asleep.
 You haven’t a clue what it means, but it doesn’t go away.
 You notice it in your everyday routines.
 It may become more insistent and appear more vividly and consistently in your dreams.
 It may even be part of a nightmare.

 The stories usually present impossible tasks that must be accomplished in an impossibly short period of time.
 How often do we feel that the change we want in our lives require impossible effort with unimaginable assistance?
 Yet the stories unfold.
-The prisoner is released through his or her efforts, usually based on being kind to those ignored or debased in society.
-Those efforts release a reciprocity of giving skill and power unimagined in another or others that eventually breaks the spell.
+The prisoner is released through his or her efforts, usually based on being kind to those ignored or debased in society and developing new skills and understanding.
+Those efforts release a reciprocity of giving in others that eventually breaks the spell.

 In fairy tales, as in healing and psychotherapy, solutions are not fast nor easy.
-Yet, following the trail of the original spell and the using kindness and courage, the ultimate spell breaking is inevitable.
+Yet, when the hero or heroine follows the trail of the original spell, meets the challenges with kindness and courage, the ultimate spell breaking is inevitable.

 Once you understand the significance of the symbol or story you begin to integrate it into your life.
 You are in the process of making the unknown known.
 You have a greater understanding of your lived experience and often, can see how to make and respect changes in your life that better suit your emerging true identity.

 Dreams and fairy tales are bridges between your conscious and unconscious mind.
-And traffic goes both ways.
+Traffic goes both ways.
+Alone or with a trusted psychotherapist who understands dream work, your dreams and stories can fuel your eating disorder recovery.

 *Image by Jill Wellington from Pixabay